Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/4. Connectivity of Undirected Graphs/Edge Connectivity.md

 **Formal Definition:**
 Given a connected graph G=(V,E), the **edge connectivity** **λ(G)** is defined as the smallest number of edges whose removal results in a disconnected graph.
 In other words, it's the size of the smallest edge cut that s**eparates the graph into two or more disconnected components**.

+**Example:**
+Consider a simple triangle graph with three vertices connected by three edges.
+Removing any single edge from this graph will still leave the graph connected, but removing two edges will disconnect it.
+Therefore, the edge connectivity of this triangle graph is 2.